mbarsil/frontend-shopping-cart-challenge/README.md

 * In the shopping cart, it is assumed that quantity 0 is possible at the current time, and given the task requirements.
 This is a "Product Owner decision", to improve in future iterations.

 # Project folder structure
+The project has been organized in a way that can easily be scaled, grouping componentes and other code files by features.
+This way, the application can easily grow by features, not having to add or modify files across the project but in the specific feature directory.

 ## Directory structure
+The application directory ```app``` is distributed as following:
+* ```modules/```: this directory holds the features of the application.
+In this case, the shopping cart.
+This feature components (see  *Componentization*).
+If a specific feature is added or modified, this is the directory to go to.
+Inside a feature directory, the specific components only used in it are also hosted, along with services, directives or other entities tied to the feature.
+* ```shared/```: here live all code entities

 ## Scalability
 Add links
 # Componentization